jdamewood/ESP8266-sensor-collector/README.md

-Here's a summary of the functions in datacollectionjsonGPIB.py and sensorreport.py suitable for a GitHub repository using Perplexity:
+Here's a summary of the functions in datacollectionjsonGPIB.py and sensorreport.py suitable for a GitHub repository developed with Perplexity:

 datacollectionjsonGPIB.py